syncfusion-content/wpf-docs/wpf/PdfViewer/Working-with-Annotations/Shape-Annotations.md

    ![](Annotation-image\Arrow-Annotation-11.png)

-The following image illustrates the change in the start and end stye of the included arrow shape.
+The following image illustrates the change in the start and end style of the included arrow shape.

    ![](Annotation-image\Arrow-Annotation-12.png)